danqi123/pandemic_alert_model_social_media/README.md

     python3 knowledge_graph.py get_symptoms_count
 #### 4. Get disease symptoms dict with corresponding p_values from hypergeometric test
     python3 knowledge_graph.py perform_disease_hypergeo_test COVID 0.05 -v
-#### 5. Get top disease related symptoms (COVID)
+#### 5. Get top disease-related symptoms (COVID)
     python3 knowledge_graph.py get_top_relevant_symptoms 0.05 50
-#### 6. Plot the symptoms with descending co-occurances with COVID-19 in PubMed/PMC.
+#### 6. Plot the symptoms with descending co-occurrences with COVID-19 in PubMed/PMC.
     python3 knowledge_graph.py show_plot COVID_sort_pvalue_occurances.csv 25
 #### 7. Symptom translation
-    use DeepL software to translate the top English symptoms from Knowledge graph into German.
+    uses DeepL software to translate the top English symptoms from the Knowledge graph into German.
-    Note: here we give an example of the german terms we retrieved till June 2022.
+    Note: here we give an example of the German terms we retrieved till June 2022.
 If you translate the terms into France OR retrieve new data, you should replace the file with the route:
     (SCAIVIEW_SYMPTOM = "/data_repo/processed/symptom_translations.csv")
 #### 8. Get German symptom terms
     input: the translated German symptoms.